Event Agenda

 She chose tech: Inspiring women to lead, innovate and stay in technology

-Women remain underrepresented in technology, and too many talented professionals leave the sector too early.
 Drawing on my 20+ years of experience since changing careers into tech, and my Amazon best selling book, She Chose Tech: The Essential Guide to Inspire and Empower Women in Tech, this talk explores how organisations and leaders can create environments where women thrive.

 Using real-world examples from my career, I’ll share practical strategies for mentorship, sponsorship, and inclusive leadership.
 Attendees will leave with actionable steps to retain and inspire women in technology, and the confidence to challenge barriers and bias.